BernhardPosselt/pf2e-kingmaker-tools/README.md

 Then, restart your PC.

-Next, open your file explorer and paste the following path into the URL bar:
+Next, open your file explorer and paste the following path into the URL bar (CTRL + l):

     %localappdata%/FoundryVTT/Data/modules/